vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 Top* topL = (Left*) bottom;
 Top* topR = (Right*) bottom;
 ```
-After these two assignments, topL and left will point to the same address, as will topR and right.
+After these two assignments, `topL` and `left` will point to the same address, as will `topR` and `right`.

-- Virtual inheritance is there to solve this problem.
+- Virtual inheritance is there to solve these problem.
 When you specify virtual when inheriting your classes, you're telling the compiler that you only want a single instance.
 ```
 class top {public: int t; };
 class left : virtual top {public: int l; };